AlexWendland/public-note/programming/Function conventions.md

  > [!quote] [[Clean Code]]
 > We want the code to read like a top-down narrative.
 We want every function to be followed by those at the next level of abstraction so that we can read the program, descending one level of abstraction at a time as we read down the list of functions.
+Obsidian

+### Get the function written before you clean them up

+It is best to write your functions first, then clean them up afterwards.
+Trying to do both at the same time is multitasking and is inefficient.